Malta - Teacher training - basic and specialist teacher training

 Early Intervention teachers follow the same university course as primary and secondary school teachers.
 Teachers employed as early intervention teachers receive further in-house training organised by the Student Services Department (SSD).

-The Malta College of Arts, Science and Technology (MCAST) provides a training progamme for persons wishing to work with children at kindergarten level.
-This Diploma in Student Care, Learning and Development, enables students to work in a professional capacity with children in child care and kindergartens.
+The Malta College of Arts, Science and Technology provides a training programme for persons wishing to work with children at kindergarten level.
+This Diploma in Student Care, Learning and Development enables students to work in a professional capacity with children in childcare and kindergartens.
 Apart from providing skills, knowledge and understanding in early years, the programme also provides knowledge and understanding in special needs education.

-The initial training of teachers from primary level up to secondary level takes place at the University of Malta.
+Initial teacher training from primary level up to secondary level takes place at the University of Malta.
 Prospective teachers follow a Bachelor of Education Honours degree course.
-Teachers who teach in special schools follow the same courses as primary and secondary school teachers and then specialise or follow in-service training courses in teaching students with special educational needs.
+Teachers who teach in special schools follow the same courses as primary and secondary school teachers and then specialise or follow in-service training courses on teaching students with special educational needs.

-On employment, Learning Support Assistants in state schools follow a ten week (70 hour) evening course.
-This introductory course, which is organised by the Student Services Department (SSD) in the Directorate for Educational Services, gives participants basic skills, knowledge and understanding on working with and supporting pupils with special educational needs in mainstream education.
+On employment, Learning Support Assistants in state schools follow a ten-week (70-hour) evening course.
+This introductory course, which is organised by the SSD in the Directorate for Educational Services, gives participants basic skills, knowledge and understanding on working with and supporting pupils with special educational needs in mainstream education.
 The course has a practical component where LSAs are monitored and also supported in their place of work.

-The SSD also offers a Level 5 certificate course for LSAs who have completed the 10 week introductory course.
-This course offers a more intensive follow up to the first course.
+The SSD also offers a Level-5 certificate course for LSAs who have completed the ten-week introductory course.
+This course offers a more intensive follow-up to the first course.
 Participants gain both practical and theoretical knowledge in the education of pupils with special educational needs.

-The University of Malta also offers a two year course in facilitating inclusive education at Diploma Level.
+The University of Malta also offers a two-year course at diploma level on facilitating inclusive education.

-On going in-service training to all teachers and support staff working in the Special Education Centre, in special schools and in mainstream schools is offered in various areas of special education.
+On going in-service training is offered in various areas of special education to all teachers and support staff working in the Special Education Centre, in special schools and in mainstream schools.
 This includes courses and workshops in communication, ICT, curriculum development and planning, assessment and early intervention.
-All teachers are statutory required to attend one INSET course annually.
+All teachers are statutorily required to attend one in-service course annually.